building hero

 The Club Manager has the most up-to-date information about which leagues are accepting new curlers and how to proceed.

-The Getting Started League fills up fast, and because it is structured learning, curlers cannot join the program mid-season.
-Our Club Manager can answer your questions and provide guidance about our registration process.
+The Adult Learn to Curl program fills up fast, and because it is structured learning, curlers cannot join the program mid-session.
+Our Club Manager can answer your questions and provide guidance about our registration process, and if there are any planned mid-season opportunties to begin the program.

 Also, please share if you are returning after taking some time away from our club.
 Only members from the current season have online accounts.
 You will need to re-create your online account prior to the Registration period and follow the usual registration process for Leagues and Membership.